mohamma1/braids/README.md

-Please check the README.docx for instructions on how to install and use cadwire.
+Cadwire is an Autodesk-Maya python script for the automated design of wireframe DNA nanostructures from short synthetic strands.
+It uses the vhelix Maya plugin api to create and manipulate the DNA double helices.
+Cadwire has only been tested on windows.
+Please check the README.docx for instructions on how to run the script on Maya.
+The README.docx file also has a demo showing how to use cadwire to design a DNA wireframe cube.